ChromatixAU/goapp/README.md

 ## Prerequisites
 * go (golang)
-* npm (node)
+* npm (node) - for node-sass

 ## Dependencies

 * node-sass
 * github.com/urfave/negroni
 * github.com/unrolled/render
-* github.com/ChromatixAU/gomiddleware
+* github.com/chromatixau/gocore

 ## Instructions

-For windows, you may need to get a version of make or use mingw32-make.exe
+For windows, you may need to get a version of make or use mingw32-make.exe that comes with MINGW32

 ### Installation
 * npm install